embeddedkink/lockbox/README.md

 ## Setting up

-- Print, or have someone print the box, lid, and locking cam.
+- Print, or have someone print the box and lid.
-- Aquire an SG90 servo and a NodeMCU Amica (a Lolin does not (yet!) fit the current box design).
+- Aquire a 9 gram SG90 servo and a NodeMCU Amica (a Lolin does not (yet!) fit the current box design).
-- Verify the tolerances of the locking mechanism with special attention for the ridges inside the cam that interface with the servo.
-If this interface is not solid, you can turn to superglue.
+- Cut one of the horns of the servo to length.
+In the locked position it should stick out a little through its slot so it goes inside the lid when locked.
 - Flash the MCU.
 - Connect the servo to the MCU.
-- Power the MCU by providing voltage over the MCU's Vin and Gnd.
-See the Power heading down below.
+Brown to GND, red to 3v3, orange to D4.
+- Pull the power wires through the hole in the bottom of the box and connect 5v (red) to Vin and ground (black) to GND.
+(See the power heading below.)
 - Connect to the box' wifi AP and have it connect to your network.
-- With the box still open, do a test run.
+- With everything outside of the box, do a test run.
+  - Make sure the horn is in a neutral position.
   - Lock the box.
+  - Verify that the horn is now in the correct rotation to stop the lid from lifting off.
   - Open the box with the password in the newly created txt file.
+- If there are no issues, the assembly can be pushed into the box in a gentle manner.
+Make sure the side of the MCU with the power wires is on the side of the box with the hole.

+Not all 9g servos are the same.
+If the horn moves too much (only about 90 degrees is necessary) then the open- and closed postion can be adjusted using the controller.

+## Usage

+Connect power to the microcontroller.
+Put the key into the empty partition of the lockbox.
+Put this lid onto the box.
+Lock using the controller, send the password away to your platform of choice (Only Emlalock has been verified), and delete it permanently on you local machine.
+The box can now be safely turned off.
+It only needs to be turned on again when you have the password.
+For details on how to use the controller, read [the readme](lockbox_control/README.md)

 ## Power